 This guide provides instructions on replacing the spark plugs on a Volvo.
 While the spark plug and ignition coil part numbers vary between models, the instructions are practically the same for all Volvo models, including XC70, V70, S60, S40, V40, V50, XC60, XC90, S60, S70, S80, C30, and even 240.

-Spark plugs are wear components and should be replaced at the recommended interval (see owner's manual).
-Don't wait for the check engine to come on.
+Spark plugs are worn components and should be replaced at the recommended interval (see owner’s manual).
+Don’t wait for the check engine to come on.

-- Volvo shakes, and the check engine lightengine light flashes.
+- Volvo shakes, and the check engine light flashes

 - Misfire code present when reading Volvo fault codes

 - Can’t pass State emission test

 Iridium Spark Plugs; Designed to operate over a much wider heat range than ordinary plugs; Resists carbon buildup and pre-ignition

 - OEM Volvo spark plugs are typically Bosch or NGK.